TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationFiles.rst

 installations.
 In legacy installations they are located in :ref:`typo3conf/ <legacy-directory-typo3conf>`.

-The most important configurations file is :file:`LocalConfiguration.php`.
+The most important configuration file is :file:`LocalConfiguration.php`.
 It contains local settings of the main global PHP array :php:`$GLOBALS['TYPO3_CONF_VARS`], crucial settings like database connect credentials are in here.
 The file is managed by the